core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ~~~~~~~~~~~~~~~~~
 {: #fig-edhoc-opt title="CoAP message for EDHOC and OSCORE combined - signalled with the EDHOC Option" artwork-align="center"}

-# EDHOC Combined with OSCORE {#edhoc-in-oscore}

-The approach defined in this specification consists of sending EDHOC message_3 inside an OSCORE protected CoAP message.

-The resulting EDHOC + OSCORE request is in practice the OSCORE Request from {{fig-non-combined}}, sent to a protected resource and with the correct CoAP method and options, with the addition that it also transports EDHOC message_3.

-Since EDHOC message_3 may be too large to be included in a CoAP Option, e.g. if containing a large public key certificate chain, it has to be transported through the CoAP payload.

-The use of this approach is explicitly signalled by including an EDHOC Option (see {{signalling}}) in the EDHOC + OSCORE request.

 ## Client Processing {#client-processing}

 The Client prepares an EDHOC + OSCORE request as follows.